zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

     1. If you were adding a new builder, you would need to also add the new machine to [`src/tools/mb/mb_config.pyl`][mb_config.pyl].

-1. After the Chromium-side CL lands it will take some time for all of the configuration changes to be picked up by the system.
+1. After the Monyhar-side CL lands it will take some time for all of the configuration changes to be picked up by the system.
 The bot will probably be in a red or purple state, claiming that it can't find its configuration.
 (It might also be in an "empty" state, not running any jobs at all.)

-1. *After* the Chromium-side CL lands and the bot is on the console, create a CL in the [`tools/build`][tools/build] workspace which does the following.
+1. *After* the Monyhar-side CL lands and the bot is on the console, create a CL in the [`tools/build`][tools/build] workspace which does the following.
 Here's an [example CL](https://monyhar-review.googlesource.com/1041145).